-On this day in 2004, Swedish writer Stieg Larsson dies suddenly of a heart attack at age 50, only months after turning in the manuscripts for three crime thrillers—“The Girl with the Dragon Tattoo,” “The Girl who Played with Fire” and “The Girl who Kicked the Hornet’s Nest”—which would later become international best-sellers.
+On November 9, 2004, Swedish writer Stieg Larsson dies suddenly of a heart attack at age 50, only months after turning in the manuscripts for three crime thrillers—“The Girl with the Dragon Tattoo,” “The Girl who Played with Fire” and “The Girl who Kicked the Hornet’s Nest”—which would later become international best-sellers.
 Known collectively as the Millennium trilogy, the novels feature the characters Mikael Blomkvist, a middle-aged journalist, and Lisbeth Salander, a young pierced and tattooed computer hacker with a troubled past.
 Larsson, who never lived to see his books’ success, died without a will, setting off a protracted legal battle for the rights to his work.

 Larsson was born on August 15, 1954, in the town of Skelleftehamm, in northern Sweden.
 His parents soon relocated to Stockholm in search of better job opportunities, leaving their son to be raised by his maternal grandparents.
 Larsson eventually joined his parents and younger brother in Sweden’s capital city in the early 1960s.
 He went on to work as a graphic designer for a Swedish news agency, and later became an investigative journalist who focused on exposing right-wing extremist groups.